Lattice thermal transport from phonon spectra beyond perturbation theory: P b T e : Weak-to-strong anharmonic crossover

-\emph{Verification for PbTe: weak-to-strong anharmonic crossover.—} PbTe serves as a benchmark system that spans weak-to-strong anharmonicity from 200 to 600~K \cite{Delaire2011PbTe,Ribeiro2018PbTeSnTe,Shiga2012PbTe}.
-It is therefore an ideal first test of the present framework: at low temperature, perturbative phonon self-energy theory is expected to remain broadly reliable, whereas at higher temperature higher-order anharmonic renormalization is expected to become increasingly important.
+PbTe serves as a benchmark system that spans weak-to-strong anharmonicity from 200 to 600~K \cite{Delaire2011PbTe,Ribeiro2018PbTeSnTe,Shiga2012PbTe}.
+It is therefore an ideal first test of the present framework: at room temperature, perturbative phonon self-energy theory is expected to remain broadly reliable, whereas at higher temperature higher-order anharmonic renormalization is expected to become increasingly important.
 The computational details are provided in SI.

 We first examine the mode-resolved spectral densities for the lowest-frequency mode at $\mathbf q=(0,1/2,1/2)$.
 Fig.~\ref{fig:pbte_overview}(a) shows that the MD spectral density of this mode remains in very good agreement with the bubble result over the full temperature range.
 This provides an important validation of the present method, showing that the projection onto normal modes, the extraction of the time correlator, and the reconstruction of $b_{\mathbf q s}(\omega)$ recover the expected perturbative limit in a weakly anharmonic regime.
 By contrast, for the highest-frequency mode shown in Fig.~\ref{fig:pbte_overview}(b), the MD spectrum develops a clear split structure around the harmonic frequency that is absent in the bubble result, although the overall lineshape remains broadly quasiparticle-like.
-For the high-frequency optical mode, the MD spectral density is both broader and red-shifted relative to the lowest-order bubble result.
-The additional broadening is consistent with stronger higher-order scattering, including four-phonon processes, and the red shift can be attributed to a fourth-order loop self energy.
-Both effects are discussed explicitly in recent beyond-quasiparticle spectral analyses \cite{Xia2025}.
+For the high-frequency optical mode, the MD spectrum is broader and blue-shifted relative to the lowest-order bubble result, with a peak position consistent with the measurement of Cochran \textit{et al.} ($2.35~\mathrm{THz}$)~\cite{Cochran1966PbTe}.
+This trend is also consistent with the first-principles studies of Xia~\cite{Xia2018PbTeQuartic,Xia2025}, which have shown that fourth-order anharmonicity plays an important role in hardening the optical phonons of PbTe.
 In this sense, PbTe illustrates the advantage of the MD route: it recovers the perturbative limit where expected, while remaining sensitive to spectral features in $b_{\mathbf q s}(\omega)$ that are beyond the lowest-order of perturbation theory.

 The same conclusion is reflected in $\kappa$.
 Fig.~\ref{fig:pbte_overview}(c) shows that the conductivities obtained from the MD and perturbative spectral densities are in close agreement.
 Both are consistent with experiment \cite{Fedorov1969PbTe}, and with previous homogeneous non-equilibrium MD simulations \cite{Fan2021NEP}.
 The MD conductivity is, however, slightly lower than that of perturbation theory.
 As shown in Fig.~\ref{fig:pbte_overview}(d), the reduction is in the intraband propagation contribution $\kappa_{\mathrm P}$, while the interband tunneling contribution $\kappa_{\mathrm C}$ is very similar in the two cases.
 The reduced $\kappa_{\rm P}$ is consistent with the stronger broadening of optical modes in the MD spectral density, reflecting full-order anharmonic renormalization beyond the lowest-order bubble approximation.